Gary Forbes

-Gary Orlando Forbes (born February 25, 1985) is a Panamanian former professional basketball player for the Saigon Heat of the ASEAN Basketball League.
+Gary Orlando Forbes (born February 25, 1985) is a Panamanian former professional basketball player.
 He played college basketball initially at the University of Virginia, then transferred to the University of Massachusetts, following his sophomore season.

 High school career

 Forbes and his mother moved to Brooklyn, New York when he was a child.
 He went on to attend and play basketball at Benjamin Banneker Academy in Brooklyn.
-He scored 1,512 points and grabbed 766 rebounds during his high school career, and established career records for points, rebounds and blocked shots.
+He scored 1,512 points and grabbed 766 rebounds during his high school career, and established career records for points, rebounds, and blocked shots.
 In local awards, he was selected the Newsday Player of the Year in Brooklyn as a senior, nominated for City Player of the Year, and earned first-team All-City and All-Tri-State honors.
 He was also a McDonald's All-American finalist.

 As a junior, Forbes averaged 27 points, 11 rebounds and six assists a game.
-As a senior, he averaged 31 points, 13 rebounds, three assists and three blocked shots a game.
+As a senior, he averaged 31 points, 13 rebounds, three assists, and three blocked shots a game.
 That year, he scored 30 points and grabbed 10 rebounds in Benjamin Banneker's 75–69 loss to Lincoln High School in the Public School Athletic League "A" Championship game at Madison Square Garden.